eadf/toxicblend.rs/README.md

 ## Todo

-- [ ] Improve the addon installation process, maybe get rid of the site-package files by putting them inside the plugin itself.
+- [ ] Improve the addon installation process, put the site-package files in a separate pip package.
 - [ ] Document the rest of the operations.
 - [ ] Add command line options to the server, setting bind address and port.
 Possibly feature gated for security reasons.
 - [ ] Port the rest of the operations.